-This is a voluntary program which is free of charge – we rely on donations for maintaining our website.
+This is a voluntary program which is free of charge – we rely on donations and sponsorship for maintaining our website.
 The NIRC does not certify ingredients, products or police compliance.
 Display of the Seal does not in any way, imply endorsement by the NIRC.

 NATURAL PRODUCT LABELING GUIDELINES

 The NIRC Guidelines mirror those established by the USDA for organic food, and are inspired in part by the hard work of the organizations working to establish similar labeling guidelines for the term “organic” for cosmetics.
 Please visit the NIRC Resources web pages for links and contact information for those groups.